WATER SUPPLY

 The Need

 Although the village is located in a wet climate, access to safe drinking water and proper sanitation is limited.
-The community currently draws water from a combination of springs, shallow wells, and a local stream.
+Existing water sources are contaminated and water is scarce during the dry season (July – November) when streams and wells dry up.
+The community currently draws water from contaminated springs, shallow wells, and a local stream.
 Children often suffer from recurring waterborne intestinal disease, which affects their nutrition, growth, and school attendance.
 When adults fall ill, they are unable to work their land and provide for their families.
 Rural communities like Shiringamazu do not have the resources to easily treat and reduce infection.
-Additionally, during the dry season (July – November), the quantity of water is insufficient to meet their daily needs.

 The Solution